NilBiescas/TrainTales/README.md

 # 🚂 TRAIN TALES: A NEW WAY FOR KIDS TO DISCOVER THE WORLD FROM THE WAGON 🌍

-Welcome to UABHACK!
+Welcome to TrainTales!
 This repository contains the source code for the UAB Hackathon project, "Train Tales."
 Our goal is to create an engaging app that generates speech-based stories and provides relevant information about visited places for kids traveling on FGC trains.

 ## 🌟 Features